seanmars/my-awesome-tools/docs/dot-net/README.md

 - [CliWrap](https://github.com/Tyrrrz/CliWrap) - Library for running command-line processes
 - [Cocona](https://github.com/mayuki/Cocona) - Micro-framework for .NET console application.
 Cocona makes it easy and fast to build console applications on .NET
+- [Spectre.Console](https://spectreconsole.net/) - A .NET library that makes it easier to create beautiful console applications.
+- [Spectre.Console.Cli](https://spectreconsole.net/) - Spectre.Console.Cli is a modern library for parsing command line arguments.
+While it's extremely opinionated in what it does, it tries to follow established industry conventions, and draws its inspiration from applications you use everyday.

+## Misc

+- [C# Extension by zzz](https://csharp-extension.com/) - Enhance the .NET Framework with over 1000 extension methods.

 ## Testing